beauchamplab/rave/README.md

 rave::arrange_modules(TRUE, TRUE)
 ```

-To update existing installations of RAVE, use Option 1 above or run the following commands after making sure to update "R" and "RStudio" (very first step, above).
+To update existing installations of RAVE, use Option 1 or run the following commands (after making sure to update R and RStudio.

 ```r
 devtools::install_github('beauchamplab/ravebuiltins@dev')